 Formation of semiconductor devices by adding impurities through doping

 Through controlled doping, a single semiconductor device crystal can have many p- and n-type regions, forming the p–n junctions between these regions.
 These junctions are at the core of developing many useful semiconductor devices.
 For example, a single p-n junction forms a diode.
 And p-n-p or n-p-n junctions create bipolar junction transistors.
 Of course, there have been many variations of diodes and transistors.

 In 1947, scientists at the Bell Labs invented transistors—point-contact transistors.
 Subsequently, many transistors have been created.
 For example, over the last 70 years, more than 24 significant transistors, such as MOSFET and FinFET, have been invented.

-Properties of semiconductor devices
+Properties and types of semiconductor devices

 A fundamental property of a diode is to allow current to flow only in one direction.
 This property is vital for power conversion devices.
 By the way, the p-n junction property is also amenable to producing light, leading to the realization of the light-emitting diode (LED).

 On the other hand, we can use transistors to amplify signals and to turn on or off the current completely.
 Transistors’ amplifying signal and switching properties are vital for their practical applications.
 For example, we have succeeded in developing logic circuits or OR and AND gates through switching properties.
 These logic circuits are the fundamental building blocks of computers.
 Furthermore, we can also modify transistors to store data as charge accumulation.
 For example, NAND flash memory in the form of a thumb drive or solid-state disk drive (SSD) stores data through floating-gate MOSFET (FGMOS).